camaraproject/ReleaseManagement/documentation/API_Release_Guidelines.md

 * Develop the 1.1.0 updates on the main branch.
 The first PR shall update the OAS file setting the API version to wip, and the URL to vwip.
 * Once sufficiently stable, create a release PR for the API version 1.1.0-alpha.1.
 * After release PR approval, create the pre-release rx.1 and publish it on the API release tracker.
 * Additional alpha API versions 1.1.0-alpha.p may be released.
-For each setting the API version back to "wip" in the first API update PR and setting the new version API only within the pre-release.
-Evolving the alpha number with each following pre-release (rx.2 - rx.m).
+For each such alpha API version, set the API version to "wip" in the first API update PR, and only set the next API version in the release PR of the next pre-release.
+The alpha number evolves with each following pre-release (rx.2 - rx.m).
-* When the API version scope is complete, create a release PR for the release-candidate API version 1.1.0-rc.1
+* When the API version scope development is complete, create a release PR for the release-candidate API version 1.1.0-rc.1
 * Additional release-candidate API versions 1.1.0-rc.q may be released.
-For each setting the API version back to "wip" in the first API update PR and and setting the new version API only within the pre-release.
-Evolving the rc number with each following pre-release (rx.m+1 - rx.n).
+For each such release-candidate API version, set the API version to "wip" in the first API update PR, and only set the next API version in the release PR of the next pre-release.
+The rc number evolves with each following pre-release (rx.m+1 - rx.n).
 * When the API version is ready for public release, create the release PR that sets the public API version to 1.1.0. (this PR minimally removes the rc extensions from the version and URL fields in the API yaml file and assures all API release assets are available as per the API readiness checklist).
-* After release PR approval, create the release rx.n+1 and publish it on the API release tracker.
+* After release PR approval, create the release rx.n+1 and update the API release tracker.
-* The approved public API version 1.1.0 will be included in the meta-release as planned.
+* The approved public API version 1.1.0 will be included in the meta-release.